owin/museum-piece-gate/SPEC.md

 [TODO] Async primitives?

-Hosts must write `string` objects to the underlying transport as UTF-8 data, both `byte[]` and `ArraySegment<byte>` as raw data. `FileInfo` must cause the host to write the named file to the underlying transport.
+Hosts must write `string` objects to the underlying transport as UTF-8 data, and both `byte[]` and `ArraySegment<byte>` as raw data. `FileInfo` must cause the host to write the named file to the underlying transport (how relative file paths are resolved is outside the scope of this specification).
 After all of the items have been enumerated or if an error occurs during enumeration, the host must call `Dispose` on the enumerator.

 <a name="Paths"></a>
-### Paths
+## Paths

 Some hosts may have the ability to map application objects to some base path.
 For example, a host may have an application object configured to respond to requests beginning with `"/my-app"`, in which case it must set the value of `"owin.BasePath"` in `IRequest.Items` to `"/my-app"`.
-If this host received a request for `"/my-app/foo"`, the `Uri` property of the `IRequest` object provided to the application must be `"/foo"`.
+If this host receives a request for `"/my-app/foo"`, the `Uri` property of the `IRequest` object provided to the application at `"/my-app"` must be `"/foo"`.
 The value of `"owin.BasePath"` may be an empty string and must not end with a trailing slash; the value of the `URI` property must start with a slash.

+<a name="ErrorHandling"></a>
-### Error Handling
+## Error Handling

-Hosts may throw exceptions in the following places:

-- The `IRequest.BeginReadBody` method
-- The `IRequest.EndReadBody` method

-Hosts may throw exceptions from either of these methods to indicate that the client has closed or dropped the connection.
-[TODO: Maybe these should never throw exceptions–the host should shield applications from that and instead just provide zero bytes?]
+<a name="ApplicationErrors"></a>
+### Application Errors

 Applications may throw exceptions in the following places: